Janeczkov/Excel-Word-Cooperation/README.md

 Good to know.

 This specific code has been designed to be used with party hunts - for one-man hunt browse through my github repository.
+App is using variables to, for example, delete empty rows or just better speed of work.

 Todo:

 Many things but not important now